logicmagix/tide42/README.md

 Tide42 installs `init.vim` to `~/.config/nvim`, which may overwrite `init.vim`/`init.lua`.
 Back up first!
 Run mv init.lua or init.vim to save configs to `~/.config/nvim/backup/*.bak`.
 This should now be handled by the installer but the best way is to do it manually before running the installer to be sure.
 Don’t lose your hard work!

 07.28.25
--  Added new bindings for buffer manipulation and tweaked default ui layout"
+-  Added new bindings Ctrl + f, g, z, x buffer manipulation and tweaked default ui layout.
+- Added new binding \h to select all text \h

 07.26.25
 - Added zsh logic for initialization of the terminal buffer.